tub-elastest/epm-adapter-vbox/docs/index.md

 In the metadata options you should specify the credentials needed for ssh-ing into the machine after it is created.
 This is done to enable the runtime operations.

+In the metadata you can also specify technical requirements - RAM - the amount of RAM that should be allocated to the machine, CPU - the number or Virtual CPUs assigned to the machine.
+If these values are not defined the machine will be created using the default values specified in the applicance.

 ### ISO